MellieDee/Horiseon/README.md

-# Code Refactor for Horiseon
+# Code Refactor for HoriSEOn

 ## Project Overview

 ***

-The purpose was to refactor code for Horiseon marketing department to meet initial accessiblity standards and basic SEO optimization for search engines.
+The purpose is to refactor code for Horiseon marketing department.
+Initial accessiblity standards and basic SEO optimization criteria as detailed below were provided.

 ## Refactor Criteria